25 Thank you note writing tips

 21. Follow these 7 tips when choosing the design of a note card.
 A card with thank you on the front and blank on the inside will usually work fine (if you want to keep things simple).

-22. If you do not know the address of a person for a thank-you note ask them for it.
-7 more address finding tips here.
+22. If you do not know the address of a person, for a thank-you note ask them for it.
+There are seven more address finding tips here.

 23. Mailing a card with non-standard envelope size?
 It may cost extra postage.
 Know your dimensions!
 Here is this link to check for those in the United States: http://1.usa.gov/1hfEzU1